ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 Per {{RFC9202}}, the DTLS profile admits only a COSE_Key object {{RFC9052}} as the format of authentication credentials to use for transporting the public keys of C and RS, as raw public keys.
 However, it is desirable to enable additional formats of authentication credentials, as enhanced raw public keys or as public certificates.

 This document enables such additional formats in the DTLS profile, by defining how the public keys of C and RS can be specified by means of CBOR Web Token (CWT) Claims Sets (CCSs) {{RFC8392}}, or X.509 certificates {{RFC5280}}, or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

+This document also enables the DTLS profile to use the CWT Confirmation Method 'ckt' defined in {{RFC9679}} when using a COSE_Key object as raw public key, thus allowing to identifying the COSE_Key object by reference, alternatively to transporting it by value.

 In particular, this document updates {{RFC9202}} as follows.

-* It extends the RPK mode defined in {{Section 3.2 of RFC9202}}, by enabling the use of CCSs to wrap the raw public keys of C and RS (see {{sec-rpk-mode}}).
+* {{sec-rpk-mode}} of this document extends the RPK mode defined in {{Section 3.2 of RFC9202}}, by enabling:

+  - The use of CCSs to wrap the raw public keys of C and RS (see {{sec-rpk-mode-kccs}}).

-  \[ TODO: Further extend the RPK mode, by admitting the identification of COSE Keys by reference, using the CWT Confirmation Method 'ckt' defined in https://datatracker.ietf.org/doc/html/draft-ietf-cose-key-thumbprint \]
+  - The use of the CWT Confirmation Method 'ckt' to identify by reference a COSE_Key object used as authentication credential (see {{sec-rpk-mode-ckt}}).

-* It defines a new certificate mode, which enables the use of X.509 or C509 certificates to specify the public keys of C and RS (see {{sec-cert-mode}}).
+* {{sec-cert-mode}} of this document defines a new certificate mode, which enables the use of X.509 or C509 certificates to specify the public keys of C and RS.
 In either case, certificates can be transported by value or instead identified by reference.

 When using the updated RPK mode, the raw public keys of C and RS do not have to be of the same format.
 That is, it is possible to have both public keys as a COSE_Key object or as a CCS, or instead one as a COSE_Key object while the other one as a CCS.
+When both raw public keys are COSE_Keys, it is possible to have both COSE_Keys transported by value, or both identified by reference, or one transported by value while the other one identified by reference.

 When using the certificate mode, the certificates of C and RS do not have to be of the same format.
 That is, it is possible to have both as X.509 certificates, or both as C509 certificates, or one as an X.509 certificate while the other one as a C509 certificate.
 Furthermore, it is possible to have both certificates transported by value, or both identified by reference, or one transported by value while the other one identified by reference.